DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Methodology

 Standard retrieval methods often treat complex informal statements as monolithic queries and simply embed the entire statement.
 This approach disregards the rich semantic structure within a statement, which may contain multiple distinct mathematical concepts.
 Their complexity means that a statement could be under-specified, ambiguous, and/or simply too information-dense to be used as is.
 Compressing the entire statement's meaning into a single dense vector creates a representational bottleneck, risking the loss of nuanced details and focusing the retrieval on only the most salient concepts.
 We hypothesize that by decomposing an informal statement into its constituent concepts, we can perform a more granular and accurate retrieval for each concept.

 To this end, \drift begins with a \textbf{Decompose} module (panel \ding{172} in \Cref{fig:main}), which is implemented as an LLM tasked with breaking down an informal statement ($IF$) into a set of structured sub-queries, $\mathcal{Q}$, see Equation \ref{eq:decomposition}.
-While the decomposer could be a finetuned model, we leverage in-context learning (ICL) with off-the-shelf LLMs in this study.
+While the decomposer could be a finetuned model, we prompt off-the-shelf LLMs with few-shot examples in this study.

 where $n$, the number of sub-queries, varies for each informal statement and is determined dynamically by the decomposer.
 Each sub-query $Q_i = (q_i, \hat{l_i})$ is designed to isolate a single mathematical concept.
 As illustrated in \Cref{fig:main}, the component $q_i$ is a natural language phrase describing the concept (e.g., ``A prime number $p$ of the form $4t + 3$ is a prime that leaves remainder 3 when divided by 4'') while $\hat{l_i}$ is a predicted formal representation for that concept (e.g., ``$p$ : $\mathbb{N}$ with the conditions Nat.Prime $p$ and $p$ \% $4 = 3$, where \% denotes the modulo operation on natural numbers.'').
 Appending this predicted formal name serves a dual purpose.
 First, it probes the LLM's parametric knowledge, providing a syntactic ``anchor'' for the concept.
 Second, it allows the retriever to jointly leverage the semantics of the natural language phrase $q_i$ and the syntactic cues from $\hat{l_i}$ to identify the correct premise even in the presence of minor inaccuracies in the predicted formal representations.